Chia-Network/chia-docs/docs/resources/faq.md

 On other blockchains, NFTs are typically custodied in a marketplace.
 This is akin to having an account with a company.
 The marketplace has a reputational motivation to keep your NFT safe and secure, but your NFT is still in their hands.

 _Self custody_ means that you have control over your own assets.
-The same mantra of “Not your keys, not your coins” also applies to NFTs.
+The same mantra of "Not your keys, not your coins" also applies to NFTs.
 When you self-custody your Chia NFTs, it means that they are controlled by _your_ keys, and therefore they are _your_ assets.

 ## Where does my NFT live?

 There are two components of a Chia NFT: on-chain and off-chain.

-**On-Chain:** An NFT is a special type of coin called a “singleton”.
+**On-Chain:** An NFT is a special type of coin called a "singleton".
 It contains three lists of URIs, which link to:

 1. The NFT's data.
 This is typically an image file.
 2. The NFT's metadata.
 This is typically a JSON file containing information about the NFT.